1986 United States Senate election in Oregon

 The 1986 United States Senate election in Oregon was held on November 8, 1986.
 Incumbent Republican Bob Packwood ran for re-election.
 U.S. Congressman Jim Weaver received the Democratic nomination.
 A populist Democratic congressman from Eugene, Oregon, he was a darling of the environmentalists.
 Weaver supported the Oregon Wilderness Act of 1984.
-Packwood was confident, despite the popular opponent, because had more money and a better campaign organization.
+Packwood was confident, despite the popular opponent, because he had more money and a better campaign organization.
 After winning the party nomination, Weaver was the subject of a House Ethics Committee probe into his campaign finances, and withdrew his candidacy.
 Rick Bauman was selected to replace Weaver on the ballot, and lost handily to Packwood.